 I’ve neglected the Surfboards section of EOS these last few months, but have resolved to do better.
 Click here to view Peter Crawford’s Slab model, which I mentioned last week.
 Kneeboard design theory is beyond me, but suffice to say the best wave-riding of the early- and mid-’70s, as directed by Crawford’s own knobby centaur-like knees, took place on these boards.

 The Weber Performer and the Abellira-Brewer collab known as The Disc each stand out for a single odd design feature.
 With the Performer, introduced to immediate wild success in 1966, what jumps out is the double-truck width.
 Poor Dewey couldn’t even get his arm around the thing. (“Poor Dewey,” what am I saying?
-For two years, the Performer was a bottomless money-gun.)
+For two years, the Performer was an automatic money-gun.)

 The Disc, of course, is famous for that crazy ski-tip nose.
 Granted, I was at an impressionable age in 1969 when this board came out, and was already a big Reno fan anyway (no doubt in part because he was closer to my nine-year-old height than any other name surfer), but I absolutely loved how this board looked back then and I still do today.
 Putting together this clip of Reno on the Disc, it occurred to me that the design was likely inspired in part by Reno’s 1968 world contest board, with its tabletop non-rocker.
 From one extreme to the other.
 Anyway, there are not many historic boards that I truly covet, but I would raid my wife’s 401(k) to buy that wicked all-black Disc Reno used at Bells in 1970.
 It is a gnarly little surf machine for the ages, and having thus fused board design and novelty surf music I take my leave.